TanishqSugandhi/Summer_Internship/Assignment_01.md

 ---

-# 1. File and Directory Commands
+# a.
+File and Directory Commands

 These commands are used to create, manage, copy, move, and delete files and folders.